-Executives are expected to achieve targets within five years of the later of the date of the adoption of the minimum stock ownership guidelines or the date of assuming their positions.
-Each of the Company's executive officers met the minimum stock ownership guidelines as of May 31, 2020 or is within the grace period provided by the stock ownership guidelines to achieve compliance.
+Executives are expected to achieve targets within five years of the date of assuming their positions.
+Each of the Company's executive officers met the minimum stock ownership guidelines as of May 31, 2021 or is within the grace period provided by the stock ownership guidelines to achieve compliance.